Frequently Asked Questions

 How much do sessions cost?

-My current fee is £80 per 50 minute session.
+My current fee is £110 per 50 minute session with an optional 15 minute introductory Zoom call.
 If you are a previous client and cannot afford my current fee, please get in touch to discuss options.

 The best way to contact me is by email – hello@alicetew.com.